sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

     $ rails -v
     Rails 4.1.16

+Note: If we have accidentially installed the new rails version into the current gemset (as happened to me) we can rename the gemset with

+    rvm gemset rename ruby-2.0.0-p648-rails4013 ruby-2.0.0-p648@rails-4116-secondhand

 ## Update Secondhand configuration files
 Now we use a rake task that helps to interactively update configuration files.